Leafwing-Studios/fop-rules/docs/rules/combat/attacking-and-defending.md

 While you are in an enemy zone of control, ranged attacks that you make have disadvantage.
 The range of ranged attacks is specified in your ability’s description, or by the arms affixes of the weapon(s) you are using.

-## Single Target and Multi Target Attacks
+## Single-Target and Multi-Target Attacks

-Attacks are either **single target** or **multi target.** Many features are half as effective when used with multi target attacks, in order to preserve balance but still reward you for hitting many enemies at once.
+Attacks are either **single-target** or **multi-target.**
+Many features are half as effective when used with multi-target attacks, in order to ensure their balance between hitting one versus many targets at once.

 There are several commonly used terms to describe the area of effect of powers; their meaning is described in the table below.